 Location: Ottawa, Canada

-CHEO is one of the few stand-alone, global leaders in pediatric health and is home to nearly 3,500 staff and physicians dedicated to helping children and youth live their best lives.
+CHEO is one of the few stand-alone, global leaders in pediatric health and is home to nearly 4,000 staff and physicians dedicated to helping children and youth live their best lives.
 Ranked in the top 1% of Canadian hospitals for the digitization of its clinical infrastructure, CHEO combines excellence in clinical care, research, and education to advance seamless care that’s provided where, when, and how it’s needed.
-Every year, CHEO helps more than 500,000 children and youth from Eastern Ontario, Western Quebec, Nunavut, and Northern Ontario, and has twice been named by Forbes Magazine as the best place to work in Canadian healthcare.
+Every year, CHEO helps more than 500,000 children and youth from Eastern Ontario, Western Quebec, Nunavut, and Northern Ontario.

 If you are looking for a leadership opportunity where you can make an impact on pediatric care and help children and youth live their best lives, apply today!
-Please submit your application and related materials to Claire Leroux and John Caminiti of Boyden executive search at firstname.lastname@example.org and state the title of the position in the subject line of your e-email.
+Please visit boyden.thriveapp.ly/job/1250 to submit your application.
+If you have any questions, please contact Mike Young at firstname.lastname@example.org and state the title of the position in the subject line of your e-mail.

 We thank all applicants for their interest, however only those under consideration for the role will be contacted.
 CHEO and Boyden strive to provide a barrier-free process and make every effort to accommodate individual applicant needs.
 Accommodations are available upon request for candidates taking part in all aspects of the selection process.
 A request for accommodations will not affect an individual’s candidacy.